aptech/docs/docs/CR-balance.rst

     :param x:
     :type x: KxK matrix or N-dimensional array where the last two dimensions are KxK

+    :return b: balanced matrix

-    :returns: b (*KxK matrix or N-dimensional array where the last two dimensions are KxK*), balanced matrix)
+    :type b: KxK matrix or N-dimensional array where the last two dimensions are KxK

+    :return z: diagonal scale matrix

-    :returns: z (*KxK matrix or N-dimensional array where the last two dimensions are KxK*), diagonal scale matrix)
+    :type z: KxK matrix or N-dimensional array where the last two dimensions are KxK

 Remarks
 ---------------------